benjohnbarnes/Regular/README.md

 A Swift regular expression library supporting:

-* Genericly typed symbols – not just characters, but absolutely any Swift type.
+* Genericly typed symbols – not only characters, but _any_ Swift type.
 * Predicate based symbol matching – check if a vector is short of long.
-Check if a colour is red.
-Check if an event was critical.
+Check if a colour is red or gressn.
+Check if an event was critical or benign.
 * Expression negation – this allows `!`, `&` and `^` in expressions, as well as the more usualy used `|`.
 * Run time linear in the length of the input sequence (and linear in the size of the expression).